silcnitc/expl-docs/docs/roadmap/stage-01.md

     0.5 week, 5-10 hours/week

 !!! abstract "Prerequisites"
-    1. You must be comfortable with LEX and YACC. ( If you are not, you must first do [LEX](../lex.md) tutorial, [YACC](../yacc.md) Tutorial and [Using Lex with Yacc](../ywl.md) tutorials.)
+    1. You must be comfortable with LEX and YACC. ( If you are not, you must first do [LEX] (../lex.md) tutorial, [YACC](../yacc.md) Tutorial and [Using Lex with Yacc](../ywl.md) tutorials.)
     2. You must have completed the [XSM environment tutorial](../xsm-environment-tut.md) **including all the exercises** before staring this stage.

 !!! example "Learning Objectives"
     In this stage, you will:

     1. Parse an input arithmetic expression and create an expression tree using YACC and LEX.
     2. Recursively traverse the tree and generate assembly language code.
 The allocation of registers for storing results of intermediate computations will be handled enroute.

 A compiler is a software that takes as input a high level program and produces a machine recognizible target program as output.
 The high level program typically allows variables, expressions, conditionals, iterative constructs, user defined types, functions etc. The low level target program on the other hand will be a sequence of assembly level instructions that can be run on a target machine (which is the XSM simulator in this project).

 The strategy of the roadmap is to help you build the compiler in stages.
 We start here by building a very simple compiler whose input (high level) program contains only simple arithmetic expressions.
 In subsequent stages, we will add more and more constructs to the input language one by one, learning the relevant theoretical concepts along the way.

 We assume that you have implemented the library routine for handling console output, which you were asked to do in the [XSM execution environment tutorial](../xsm-environment-tut.md).

 Consider arithmetic expressions with the following syntax.